Lectures on LHC Physics: Higgs physics

 \item[--] Abdelhak Djouadi's compilation on `absolutely everything we know about Higgs phenomenology' is indeed exhaustive.
 It has two volumes, one on the Standard Model~\cite{Djouadi:2005gi} and another one on its minimal supersymmetric extension~\cite{Djouadi:2005gj}

 \item[--] For more experimental details you might want to have a look at Karl Jakobs' and Volker B\"uscher's review of LHC Higgs physics~\cite{Buescher:2005re}.

 \item[--] As a theory view on LHC Higgs physics, mostly focused on gluon fusion production and its QCD aspects, there is Michael Spira's classic~\cite{Spira:1997dg}.
-This is where you can find more information on the low-energy theorem.
+This is where you can find more information on the low energy theorem.
 Michael and his collaborators also published a set of lecture notes on Higgs physics~\cite{GomezBock:2007hp}.
-Watch out for how Michael summarizes the state of the art concerning weak boson fusion production of light Higgs bosons.

 \item[--] As always, there is a TASI lecture on the topic.
 TASI lecture notes are generally what you should look for when you are interested in an area of high energy physics.
 Dave Rainwater did not only write his thesis on Higgs searches in weak boson fusion~\cite{Rainwater:1999gg}, he also left us all he knows about Higgs phenomenology at the LHC in his TASI notes~\cite{Rainwater:2007cp}.